 At the reporting date, the Group had investment grade credit ratings of Baa3 (stable outlook) by Moody's Investor Services, BBB- (stable outlook) by Fitch Ratings, and BBB- (stable outlook) by Standard & Poor's.
+Subsequent to the reporting date, Standard & Poor's and Fitch Ratings revised their respective outlooks from stable to negative based on the announced acquisitions and additional borrowing; however, the investments grade credit ratings remained unchanged.
 To maintain its credit ratings, the Group has established certain financial targets and coverage ratios that it monitors on a quarterly and annual basis.

 The Group manages its liquidity on a corporate-wide basis to ensure adequate funding to sufficiently meet Group operational requirements.
-All external debts are centralized at the Parent level, and all financing to Group entities is facilitated through inter-company loan arrangements or additional contributions to share capital.
+The majority of the Group's external debts (except for trade facilities at Runitek GmbH) are centralized at the Parent level, and all financing to Group entities is facilitated through inter-company loan arrangements or additional contributions to share capital.